rizinorg/book/src/configuration/evars.md

 ### asm.os: `string`

-Selects a target operating system of currently loaded binary.
-Usually, OS is automatically detected by `rabin -rI`.
+Selects a target operating system for the currently loaded binary.
+Usually, OS is automatically detected by Rizin (`rz-bin -rI`).
 Yet, `asm.os` can be used to switch to a different syscall table employed by another OS.

 ### asm.pseudo: `bool`